SeasoulChris/apollo/v2/README.md

    git clone git@github.com:<YourAccount>/apollo-fuel.git
    ```

+   So that you have a workspace which looks like:

+   - apollo-bazel2.x
+   - apollo-fuel

-1. Then go to the fuel repo, start the container, build everything.
+1. Then go to the apollo-fuel repo, start a container, build everything.

    ```bash
    cd apollo-fuel